mpeter56/ser321-spring2022-A-mpeter56/Assignment3/README.md

 ### How To Run
 #### Server
-To run the server open the TCP or UDP file and enter gradle build.
+To run the server open the UDP file and enter gradle build.
-Then enter gradle TCPServer or UDPServer(you can either use the default port 8080, or add " -Pport='port'" at the end)
+Then enter gradle UDPServer(you can either use the default port 8080, or add " -Pport='port'" at the end)
 #### Client
-To run the client open the TCP or UDP file and enter gradle build.
+To run the client open the UDP file and enter gradle build.
-Then enter gradle TCPClient or UDPClient(you can either use the default port 8080 and default IP address "localhost" or you can add " -Pport='port'" and/or " -Phost='IPAddress'" to the end.
+Then enter gradle UDPClient(you can either use the default port 8080 and default IP address "localhost" or you can add " -Pport='port'" and/or " -Phost='IPAddress'" to the end.
 Once the client is runnin a GUI window will open with a "Hi There" image and an output panel asking the client's name.